hakanolgun/notes-from-books/Software/clean_code.md

 - Max 200 lines long files is optimal.
 - Max 120 characters in one line is OK.
 80 and 100 are also good.

-# 6 - Objects and Data Structures
+## 6 - Objects and Data Structures

-# 7 - Error Handling
+## 7 - Error Handling

 - DO NOT RETURN NULL.
 If you are tempted to return null from a method, consider throwing an exception or returning a SPECIAL CASE object instead.
 If you are calling a null-returning method from a third-party API, consider wrapping that method with a method that either throws an exception or returns a special case object.

-# 8 - Boundaries
+## 8 - Boundaries

-# 9 - Unit Tests
+## 9 - Unit Tests

-# 10 - Classes
+## 10 - Classes

 - Classes should be small!
 As with functions, our immediate question is always “How small?”
   With functions we measured size by counting physical lines.
 With classes we use a different measure.
 We count responsibilities.

-# 11 - Systems
+## 11 - Systems

-# 12 - Emergence
+## 12 - Emergence

-# 13 - Concurrency
+## 13 - Concurrency

-# 14 - Successive Refinement
+## 14 - Successive Refinement

+# Clean Coder

+## 1 - Professionalism

+It’s a lot easier to be a nonprofessional.
+Nonprofessionals don’t have to take responsibility for the job they do—they leave that to their employers.
+If a nonprofessional makes an error, the employer cleans up the mess.
+But when a professional makes a mistake, he cleans up the mess.
+What would happen if you allowed a bug to slip through a module, and it cost your company $10,000?
+The nonprofessional would shrug his shoulders, say “stuff happens,” and start writing the next module.
+The professional would write the company a check for $10,000!1
+Yeah, it feels a little different when it’s your own money, doesn’t it?
+But that feeling is the feeling a professional has all the time.
+Indeed, that feeling is the essence of professionalism.
+Because, you see, professionalism is all about taking responsibility.

+- First do not harm.
+Do not harm to functionality of your software.
+We harm the function of our software when we create bugs.
+Therefore, in order to be professional, we must not create bugs.

+- QA should find nothing
+- You must know your code works.
+So test it.
+Test it all ways to Sunday.